Finding People Who can Adjust, Learn and Adapt Is the Way to Stay Ahead of the Game

 People with learnability know that their skills will need frequent updating to adjust to whatever is around the corner.
 They’ll be motivated to manage their careers and self improve.
 Without this trait it’s also difficult for individuals to see their weaknesses and they aren’t likely to be open to developing skills where necessary.

 Today’s work environment is more chaotic than past hierarchical structures and more complex with ever-changing technology.
 Job mobility, retraining and agile working are increasingly common and an individual’s ability to constantly adapt will be key.
 Adaptability means a person can stay employable and adjust to new challenges.

 Individuals need to have a mindset that accepts and embraces technology as an opportunity, not a threat.
 Digital technology and AI automation should be seen as a positive development that can help employees work more productively.
 It’s about being comfortable with getting out of a comfort zone, turning current ideas into new ones.

-Other common traits that are also useful for a digitally-driven organisation include ambition, mental endurance, a coaching mindset and business acumen.
+Other common traits that are also useful for a digitally-driven organization include ambition, mental endurance, a coaching mindset and business acumen.

 However it’s not easy to pinpoint these factors in potential candidates during the recruitment process.
 Many are viewed as hard to-capture intangibles, leading hiring managers to rely on gut feelings or intuition.

 Employers may have the right talent in house, and it’s easier to identify what factors are needed in a workplace through assessment tools that identify traits, behaviors, skills and motives of current employees whether they’re in managerial roles, project managers, shop floor workers or machine operators.
 This provides employers with a snapshot, identifying places where gaps need to be filled.